rk-rkk/Fewer-Interpretable-Bands-for-Hyperspectral-Anomaly-Detection/README.md

 # Fewer-Interpretable-Bands-for-Hyperspectral-Anomaly-Detection
-Code for: Fewer Interpretable Bands for Hyperspectral Anomaly Detection
+This is a official code release of Fewer Interpretable Bands for Hyperspectral Anomaly Detection.